rotki/rotki/docs/api.rst

   :resjson bool result: Boolean denoting success or failure.
   :statuscode 200: Asset marked as spam successfully.
   :statuscode 401: No user is currently logged in.
-  :statuscode 409: The asset was already marked as spam.
   :statuscode 500: Internal rotki error.

 .. http:delete:: /api/(version)/assets/evm/spam/

    Doing a DELETE on this endpoint will remove the spam protocol from the token setting it to null.
+It will also remove the token from the list of ignored assets.

   **Example Request**